ttsJavaScriptAppDevelopmentSummer16/classNotes/Lesson 05 - Functions - Part 3.md

 In computer programs, asynchronous operation means that a process operates independently of other processes, whereas synchronous operation means that the process runs only as a result of some other process being completed or handing off operation.

 #### _Why_ is this important?
+Asynchronus programming:<br>

-- Allows for user to continue interacting with the application while request is being handled
+- Allows for the user to continue interacting with the application while request is being handled
+- Improves efficiency
 - Saves us from expensive full-page reloads
-- Multiple requests can be sent and fulfilled
+- Allows for multiple requests to be sent and fulfilled

 ### Callback pattern
 The passing of a function into another function to be run at a later time is called the "callback pattern".
 It's prominent in event based programming, which is what UI Development is all about.

-Do something later
+##### Do something later

 ```javascript
 setTimeout(function(){